HelmyBlub/chatSim/tasks.md

     - be able to unselect
 - pathing, citizen can not move over "private property"
 - selection for other things like houses, tree, mushroom
-- paint citizen with a tool based on their job
 - job "food market"
     - if many mushrooms on stock, buy them for less
     - if low on mushrooms, sell for more